MBQIP: Hospital Consumer Assessment of Healthcare Providers and Systems

 777-6781 for the access code and links to the webinar series offered below.

-All webinars are scheduled on Tuesdays at 12:00 pm Central.
+These webinars are scheduled on a Thursday each month at 12:00 pm Central and go through December 2019.

 View the schedule and information for the webinar series: